eye-division/alunward/_gallery/kamarupa.md

   frontpagetitle: Title for homepage display
   homepage_description_markdown: Text used on homepage if shown
 ---
-The <strong>Kamarupa</strong> series of paintings developed from abstract paintings, in which sections were removed from large expressive canvases and re-hung, framed inside white panels.
+The <strong>Kamarupa</strong> series of paintings developed from abstract paintings, in which sections removed from large expressive canvases were re-hung, framed in white gesso panels.

-I began to experiment with the use of clouds, forms which are fleeting and often boundary-less.
-Alongside this practical development was a continuing fascination with the use of names to classify and make sense of the world.
-A previous work involved the discovery and naming of asteroids by a nineteenth century painter, Hermann Goldschmidt.
-In this instance I came across the history of Luke Howard and his definitions of clouds - cumulus, cirrus, etc. It seems that by concentrating on the small essential elements of nature, he was hoping to gain a sense of the bigger picture.
+I began to experiment with the use of cloud forms, fleeting and boundary-less.
+Alongside this practical development was a continuing interest in the  names used to classify and make sense of the world.
+A <a href="/goldschmidt/">previous work</a> involved the discovery and naming of asteroids by a nineteenth century painter, Hermann Goldschmidt.
+I came across the history of Luke Howard and his definitions of clouds - cumulus, cirrus, etc. It seems that by concentrating on the small essential elements of nature, he was hoping to gain a sense of the bigger picture.